Every project you start automatically has the To-Do tool. Use this to make lists of tasks that need to get done, assign those out, and set due dates.

 ② Title a to-do list with the assignee's name.
 The title of the list would be their name, and each to-do item in that list could contain the to-dos that need to be done.
 This list can be copied many times over so that all you need to do is change the title of the list.
 You can bulk-select these to-dos and assign them.
 Again, please keep in mind that it takes just one person to mark a to-do as complete!

 A group is like a sublist on a list.
 It has a header, and to-dos grouped below.
 To-do Groups are excellent for organizing work around disciplines (to build this feature designers need to do this, programmers need to do that, and when QA finds something fishy they can log things, too).
 Or for moving work through phases.
 You can drag to-dos between phases, set up work in advance, and even keep future phases empty until it’s time to slot work in.

-To group together to-dos that are already on a list, shift-select multiple to-dos (hold down shift, and click the hamburger menu to the left of each to-do you want to group), and select the “Group them” item in the menu.
+- To group together to-dos that are already on a list, press Command (Mac) or Control (Windows) and click the hamburger menu to the left of each to-do you want to group (or shift-select a range to-dos), and select the “Group them” option in the menu.

 Groups can be copied or moved from the ≡ menu to the left of the Group name:

 It's natural for to-do groups to evolve and need to become their very own to-do lists.
 You can make that change easily in Basecamp!